geraldombuthia/CamChat/README.md

-# CamChat
+# Camera
-A simple video chat app that harnesses the power of webRTC to allow users to chat in rooms.
+A simple web app that utilises the front and back camera to take videos and photos.